michaeleh/adaptive-hexapod-control/README.md

 adaptive control and simulation for hexapod mk-III

 ## Model
-Stl files was extracted from the complete hexapod model using fusion 360 and broght together using mojuco's xml.\
+Stl files was extracted from the complete hexapod model using fusion 360 and brought together using mojuco's xml.\
-The body was seperated from the legs and each leg was separated to 3 pieces according the joints.\
+The body was separated from the legs and each leg was separated to 3 pieces according the joints.\
 <img src="images/legstructure.jpg" width=200>

 ### Hexapod mk-III model